yoyoberenguer/EPROM/README.md

 Mismatch(output of the comparator) is setting the clock for the loop counting circuit(2x JK flip flop)
-Mismatch output will be set to zero during PROGRAM MODE cycle and set to +5V when the WORDS mismatch during the VERIFY MODE, creating a raising edge on the flip flop counter.
+Mismatch output will be set to zero during PROGRAM MODE cycle and set to +5V when the Byte mismatch during the VERIFY MODE, creating a raising edge on the flip flop counter.

 74LS00 (NAND gate) will output +0V when the counter has at least 3